-The campaign’s creation was due, in large part, to the local Trades Council who accepted a proposal from the Lidice Shall Live committee to found a series of events in the local area.
+The campaign’s creation was due, in large part, to the local Trades Council, which accepted a proposal from the Lidice Shall Live committee to organise a series of events in the local area.
 On Thursday the 18th of May 1944, at a meeting of the Crewe Trades Council, the Secretary, Mr G. E. Hodgkinson, reported an appeal from the Stoke-on-Trent Lord Mayor’s Committee for support in aid of the National Lidice Fund.
 It was agreed to invite the organising secretary, Frank Hampl, to give an address at the next meeting.

 Once more, the Stoke-on-Trent Secretary, Frank Hampl, was instrumental in setting things up and promised to contribute by bringing a cultural exhibition on a Czech theme.
 The Trades Council agreed to back the appeal and asked for flag sellers.

 “The exhibition shows our Czech ally in a vivid and unique way and brings a momentous message of friendship and goodwill to the people of Crewe.
-It tells the story of those who escaped from German oppression to fight, and of the armies in the Middle East, Russia, and Great Britain, which they joined.
-It shows the exploits of the airmen in the Battle of Britain – men who now fly over France; the Czech war effort in Britain and of how the German war is sabotaged in Czecho-Slovakia: illustrations of German plunder and terror.”
+It tells the story of those who escaped from German oppression to fight and of the armies in the Middle East, Russia, and Great Britain, which they joined.
+It shows the exploits of the airmen in the Battle of Britain—men who now fly over France; the Czech war effort in Britain; and how the German war is sabotaged in Czecho-Slovakia: illustrations of German plunder and terror.”

-Mrs White, who presided at the opening ceremony, expressed the pride that Britons felt in their Czech allies, who by their courage and fortitude had written a chapter in the history of the present war which would live forever.
+Mrs White, who presided at the opening ceremony, expressed the pride that Britons felt in their Czech allies, who, by their courage and fortitude, had written a chapter in the history of the present war that would live forever.
 She expressed her view that the villagers’ sacrifices had not been made in vain, for Lidice would live again and right would triumph over might.

 In the name of Crewe, the Mayor welcomed the Czech visitors and wished their country prosperity and peace in the future.
 In response, the Czech Army representative gratefully acknowledged the kind and hospitable treatment provided to Czechoslovaks during the past four years and commented on the immediate predicament:

-In declaring the exhibition open, the officer expressed the thanks of the Czech people for the interest manifested in the Lidice Shall Live appeal and wished the local committee success in their effort.
-Mr Emmett, of the inaugural Stoke-on-Trent Lidice Shall Live committee, explained that the national committee had set themselves the task of raising £1,000,000 for the purpose of resurrecting Lidice and they had been encouraged by the assistance given by various towns.
+In declaring the exhibition open, the officer expressed thanks on behalf of the Czech people for the interest manifested in the Lidice Shall Live appeal and wished the local committee success in their effort.
+Mr Emmett, of the inaugural Stoke-on-Trent Lidice Shall Live committee, explained that the national committee had set themselves the task of raising £1,000,000 for the purpose of resurrecting Lidice, and they had been encouraged by the assistance given by various towns.

-Other events which took place were flag days on Friday and Saturday, October the 13th and 14th.
-Presentations were given in schools to children of eleven years and over, prizes offered for the best essay on the talks and the exhibition received from each school.
-On Sunday the 15th, a concert was put on at the Kino Cinema by Czech performers.
-In November, in a breakdown of the mayor’s charitable work, it showed that to date £163 had been raised towards the Lidice Shall Live fund through the events taken place in Crewe.
+Other events that took place were flag days on Friday and Saturday, October 13th and 14th.
+Presentations were given in schools to children of eleven years and over, and prizes were offered for the best essays on the talks and the exhibition received from each school.
+On Sunday, the 15th, a concert was put on at the Kino Cinema by Czech performers.
+In November, a breakdown of the mayor’s charitable work showed that to date, £163 had been raised towards the Lidice Shall Live fund through the events taking place in Crewe.